Edge Developer Platform

 Enter the EdgeOne Pages console, click Create project -> Import Git repository, and select your project.

 Configure Pages variables.
-Ensure the Variable Name matches the variable names in the .env.local file of the local project, then fill in the Value.
+The Variable Name should be consistent with the variable names in the .env.local file of the local project, then fill in the Value.

 EdgeOne supabase template variable